-If you're looking for TIBCO Hawk Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for TIBCO Hawk Interview Questions for Experienced or Freshers, you are in right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research TIBCO Hawk has a market share of about 0.32%.
-So, You still have opportunity to move ahead in your career in TIBCO Hawk.
-Mindmajix offers Advanced TIBCO Hawk Interview Questions 2019 that helps you in cracking your interview & acquire dream career as TIBCO Hawk Developer.
+So, You still have the opportunity to move ahead in your career in TIBCO Hawk.
+Mindmajix offers Advanced TIBCO Hawk Interview Questions 2021 that helps you in cracking your interview & acquire a dream career as TIBCO Hawk Developer.

 1. A Rulebase is a collection of rules that contain management logic.